 Doctorate in Clinical Psychology

-Ruth's has conducted in-depth qualitative and participatory research together with members of the Syrian refugee communities in Jordan, Turkey, Lebanon and Iraq.
+Ruth's has conducted in-depth qualitative and participatory research together with members of the Syrian refugee communities in Jordan, Turkiye, Lebanon and Iraq.
 This has included assessing community readiness to address the psychosocial consequences of war and displacement, with follow up training and supervision to share skills with Syrian professionals.
-A strengths-based framework has guided her ethnographic qualitative work in these Syrian communities towards developing an ecological model for intervention that can build on community resources.
+A strengths-based framework has guided their qualitative work in these Syrian communities towards developing an ecological model for intervention that can build on community resources.

 Ruth is currently working on the Reassure study, a 2.5 year longitudinal study to examine the impact of Australia's harsh immigration policies on Farsi and Dari speaking refugees and asylum seekers living in Sydney.
 They bring a critical lens to the design of quantitative research in culturally and linguistically diverse communities which includes collaborating with bi-cultural workers to inform statistical modelling of the consequences of social policy on well-being.

 Ruth is engaged in service quality improvement research with St John of God hospital at Richmond to improve the care experiences of people seeking treatment for PTSD following occupational trauma.